Effective Communication

 2. Incorporate Personal Experiences: Using personal experiences can make instructions more relatable, but excessive anecdotes or “war stories” should be avoided.

-1. Clarify "How" and "Why": It's important for instructors to explain not just the procedures but also the underlying principles and reasons behind them.
+1. Clarify “How and “Why”: Instructors should explain not only the procedures but also the underlying principles and reasons behind them.

 Instructional Enhancement